Can the police enter my home?

 - an existing right under statute or common law.

 If the police are at your door without a warrant and you do not want them to enter your property, you should make that clear at the outset.
-If it turns out the police have entered under a different power then this is something that can be challenged at a later date.
+If it turns out the police have not entered under reasonable grounds, then this is something that can be challenged at a later date.

 It is important to know that although you may initially consent to police entering your property, that consent can also be revoked.
 If nothing illegal has been found at the point consent is revoked, the police must leave, after being given a reasonable amount of time to do so.

-Police have a number of powers under statute to search a private citizen’s property.
-Under section 64 of the Magistrates’ Court Act a warrant to arrest carries with it the power to search any property where the person named in the warrant is suspected to be in hiding.
+- Under section 64 of the Magistrates Court Act 1989, an arrest warrant carries with it the power to search any property where the person described in the warrant is suspected to be.

-Under section 459A of the Crimes Act, police have the power to enter a property in order to search for a person they suspect has committed a serious indictable crime.
-This power only allows them to search for the suspect, not to seize property.
-However, the discovery of illegal property in accordance with a lawful entry may be authorised under other powers under statute or common law.
+- Under section 459A of the Crimes Act 1958, police have the power to enter a property in order to search for a person they suspect has committed a serious indictable crime.
+This power only allows police to search for the suspect, not to seize property.
+However, the discovery of illegal property in accordance with lawful entry may be authorised under other powers under statute or common law.